opensource-spraakherkenning-nl/Kaldi_NL/README.md

 ### Container with Web Interface

-For end-users and hosting partners, we provide a web-interface offering easy access to *Automatic Speech Recognition for Dutch* (`asr_nl`).
+For end-users and hosting partners, we provide a web-interface offering easy access to *Automatic Speech Recognition for Dutch* (`asr_nl`), containing all the models from Radboud University.
 A container image is available to deploy this webservice locally, please see: [Automatic Speech Recognition for Dutch](https://github.com/opensource-spraakherkenning-nl/asr_nl) for the webservice source and further instructions.

 ### Container without Web Interface